Relayyl6/blog-API/readme.md

 ## Debug Notes

-For MongoDB connection options, you might want to add these to your `mongoose.connect()`:
+For MongoDB connection options, you might want to add these to your `mongoose.connect()`: although they seem to be depreciated
 ```javascript
 mongoose.connect(dburl, {
   useNewUrlParser: true,